Let’s talk about the best air bike (AirBike or Assault Bike) for 2022. We’ve got details on all the popular models.

 The other benefit of an air bike is that you control the pace, and you can speed up or slow down at will.

 An air bike is typically used indoors.
 And this means you can use it year round, in the summer when it is very hot, or in the winter when it is very cold.
-It also has great carry-over training effect for road cyclists – because after all, you are pedaling a bike.
+It also has some carry-over training effect for road cyclists – because after all, you are pedaling a bike.
 Some models even allow you to attach the same handlebars and seat (saddle) as your road bike.

 Lastly, the air bike is a great tool for rehabilitation, or keeping in shape while working through an injury.
 It’s a low-impact, safe movement.
-But it can be done moderately or intensely.
+It can be done moderately or intensely.
 It’s all up to the rider.